yvelikova/axway-open-docs/content/en/docs/apim_policydev/apigw_kps/configure_database_storage.md

 "linkTitle": "Configure database storage", "weight":"60",
 "date": "2020-01-06",
-"description": "Store KPS data in relational databases, and configure Apache Cassandra for a highly available (HA) data storage option for KPS."
+"description": "Store KPS data in a relational database or an Apache Cassandra database."
 }

 KPS data can be stored in a relational database.
 API Gateway supports the following databases: